-This Agreement shall take effect upon approval by the Secretary of the Interior (or his designee) and shall remain in effect for a period of four (4) years from commencement of gaming operations or until modified or terminated by mutual agreement, provided, that the term of this Agreement may be extended for additional periods of up to 20 years upon the mutual written consent of the parties.
-If during the term of this Agreement the Tribe develops plans for a full scale casino operation that involve long term commitments from lenders, the State and the Tribe may mutually agree to extend the term of this Agreement to be coterminous with the term of the financing agreement.
+This Agreement shall take effect upon approval by the Secretary of the Interior (or his designee) and shall remain in effect for a period two (2) years, provided that the term of this Agreement may be extended for additional periods of up to 20 years upon the mutual written consent of the parties and without additional approvals from the Secretary of the Interior.
+If during the term of this Agreement the

+Tribe develops plans for a full scale casino operation that involve long term commitments from lenders, the State and the Tribe may mutually agree to extend the term of this Agreement to be coterminous with the term of the financing agreement.
 Such agreement to extend the term of this Agreement shall not be an amendment requiring federal approval.